dotnet-foundation/content/README.md

 **Content Amplification**

 Content amplification requests should contain compelling links to content from the community that we should amplify via the .NET Foundation social channels.
-These can be articles, blog posts, videos, social posts, presentations, etc. Any content that we should be promoting.
+These can be articles, blog posts, videos on YouTube, social posts, presentations, etc. Any content that we should be promoting.

 **Content Creation**